Rubber Molds: Complete Guide to Professional Rubber Mold Making

 Air bubbles in rubber mold

-Rubber does not harden properly
+Rubber does not cure properly

-Solution: Check mixing ratio, temperature and humidity
+Solution: Check mixing ratio, temperature, and humidity

 Details are lost